cvee112/consolegpt-python/README.md

 **Note**: This assumes you already have Python.
 Check the [official Python website](https://www.python.org/downloads/) if you don't have it.

 0. If you haven't already done so, setup your OpenAI API key (see [OpenAI's Quickstart tutorial](https://platform.openai.com/docs/quickstart?context=python)).
 Note that you need to be a paying customer to access GPT-4.
-Install the OpenAI Python library and the validators package with `pip install --upgrade openai` and `pip install validators`.
+Install the OpenAI Python library and other dependencies with `pip install --upgrade openai requests validators`.

 1. Download the [script](chatbot.py) into your preferred location (or clone the repository to your local machine).